 Ask The Doctors: September 2011

 You pose some important questions which are frequently encountered by patients and their cardiologists.
-One factor which helps determine if a stent should be placed is the patient’s clinical presentation.
-For example, if someone is experiencing an “unstable coronary syndrome,” such as a heart attack or unstable angina (in which chest discomfort or equivalent symptoms are present at rest, or are worsening rapidly over a period of days to weeks), then there is a definite advantage to undergoing stent placement.
+One factor which helps determine if a stent should be placed is the patients clinical presentation.
+For example, if someone is experiencing an unstable coronary syndrome, such as a heart attack or unstable angina (in which chest discomfort or equivalent symptoms are present at rest, or are worsening rapidly over a period of days to weeks), then there is a definite advantage to undergoing stent placement.
 Patients with unstable coronary syndromes who get a stent are less likely to experience heart attacks in the future, and are more likely to live longer.
 However, those with stable or very slowly progressing symptoms represent a more complex situation.
-Study data indicates that stenting such individuals can improve symptoms better than medication and lifestyle changes, but does not tend to reduce risk of future heart attacks, and does not prolong life.
-We refer to this type of stent placement as “elective,” because the patient (guided by their doctor) is choosing to get the procedure done, rather than being forced to do so by an emergency.